shreyashk09/Learnbot-Emotion-Recognition-Proposed-Model/Masking - FACS - AUs – Xgboost.md

 ### Aim Of Model:

 Our aim is to recognize the emotions of humans examining their facial expressions and classify them into various emotion classes.
-The recognition software should distinguish among 5/6 different classes.
+The software should distinguish emotions among 5 of 6 different classes.
+They are ‘happy’, ‘sad’, ‘fear’, ‘disgust’ and ‘angry’ along with neutral state.

 The model should recognize the emotions in real – time and should be very fast.

-The model should recognize emotions by performing moderate computations (no complex computations like DNNs) but should be very accurate.
+It should recognize emotions by performing moderate computations (no complex computations like DNNs) but should be very accurate.

 The emotions of a person to be recognized can possess various poses of the face and the structure of face may differ from one another.

-So, now our vision is clear and we focus on how to fulfill them.

 ### Features: